An Introduction To Affiliate Marketing vs Network Marketing

 Potential for Growth and Income

 The potential for growth and income is a vital factor when choosing between affiliate marketing vs network marketing.
 Affiliate marketing limits your income potential to the commission rate offered by the company.
-Nevertheless, there is a potential for multiple income streams since you can promote several products or services.
+Nevertheless, there is a potential for multiple income streams since you can promote several products and services.

 Network marketing, on the other hand, provides a higher income potential since you can earn commissions not just on your sales but also on your team’s sales.
 Network marketing also provides a higher potential for growth since you can build a team to help scale your business.

-FAQs about Affiliate Marketing vs Network Marketing
+FAQs About Affiliate Marketing vs Network Marketing

 Which is better network marketing or affiliate marketing?